 Dharamshala is also the seat of His Holiness The Dalai Lama, the spiritual leader of Tibetan Buddhism, and the Tibetan Government in Exile is also based out of Dharamshala.
 The Tibetan influence is easy to spot with all the beautiful monasteries spread across the Kangra Valley.
 With a plethora of great Middle-Eastern, Tibetan, and Himachali food options, the food and cafe culture in Dharamshala is also growing steadily in prominence.

 Nestled in the Kangra Valley, surrounded by the Dhauladhar mountain ranges, Dharamshala has been home to the Gorkha regiment of the Indian Army for the longest time.
-The mountain town was a popular hill station among the British officers stationed in Delhi; they would frequent Dharamshala for respite from Delhi’s extreme heat in summer months.
+The mountain town was a popular hill station among the British officers stationed in Delhi; they would frequent Dharamshala for respite from Delhi’s extreme heat in the summer months.

 Since 1959, Dharamshala has become home to the Tibetan community in exile, the Dalai Lama, the spiritual leader of the Tibetan Buddhists had to seek refuge in India and was allowed to settle down in McLeodganj in the upper parts of Dharamshala.
 The Dalai Lama has established the Tibetan Government in Exile in McLeodganj.
 He also established the Namgyal Monastery, the personal monastery of the Dalai Lama.